PiSchool/pi-school-ml-template/README.md

 Following standard good practices, the code is organized in three major files:

     * `data.py` contains all the code concerning data loading and preprocessing.
-It returns iterators that can be used to cycle over the data.

     * `model.py` contains the logic of the model.

     * `training.py` is a script implementing the actual training / test logic.

 Additional documentation and comments are provided inside the files.
+Additionally auxiliary files are:

+    * `logger.py` is used to log information for the current training procedure.

+    * `s3_helper.py` implements the logic for communicating with the S3 bucket.

 ## Other files